Meet the Team

 Sam comes to Menokin with over five years of museum management experience.
 Before coming to Menokin, Sam managed multiple museums within the Henrico County Virginia Historic Preservation and Museum Services section.
 In addition to museum management, Sam led teams of professionals in event coordination, historic preservation, and historic programming throughout the county.
 Sam holds a MA in History from Virginia Commonwealth University and a BS in Geography and History from James Madison University.
 While Sam’s early passion was for Civil War history; preservation of landscapes, buildings and architecture has always been close to his heart.
-In addition to his time with Henrico, Sam is a Trustee to the Historical Society of the United Methodist Church, working to preserve and promote the rich archival history of the institution in Virginia.
+In addition to his time with Henrico, Sam serves a Trustee to the Virginia Association of Museums.

 Originally born in Columbia Missouri, Sam spent much of his youth in northeastern Maryland before coming to Virginia to attend college.
 Sam moved to central Virginia after meeting and marrying New Kent Virginia native, April.
-April and Sam have two children, Alden and Sydney, as well as a spunky lab named Abby and an indignant cat, Nash.
+April and Sam have three children, Alden, Sydney, and Isla, as well as a spunky lab named Murphy and an indignant cat, Nash.
 Sam thrives on working with new and developing museums and is thrilled to be working with the talented and dedicated Menokin board and staff to take Menokin to the next level.